Eco-gastronomy: The Eco-gastronomy project by the University of Gastronomic Sciences

 The University of Gastronomic Sciences UNISG was founded in Italy in 2004 by Slow Food International.

 The Eco-Gastronomy project was launched in November 2015 by this university.
 It is a multi-year initiative to create an international exchange of knowledge about food and food systems.

 The mission of the project is to build an international network of food visionaries, building innovation, flexibility, and justice into global food systems.
-Indeed, this project is developed in fourteen different countries around the world where local partners collaborate on the development of an ecological-philosophical approach of food.
+Indeed, this project is developed in fourteen countries around the world where local partners collaborate on the development of an ecological-philosophical approach of food.